Skiftstar/discord-wordle-bot/README.md

 grim is required to take screenshots wtype is used for submitting the input

-also uses `canvas` to analyze the screenshots
+also uses `canvas` to analyze the screenshots.
+Sadly we have `screenshot-desktop` as bloat as well, as it's needed on windows.
 ```
 npm i
 ```